 It can be difficult making changes, but if your P & L is showing a negative number and you are resistant to change, review Cardinal Rule # 4, the one about keeping your ego in your pocket.
 If a change is needed, make it.
 One of the most exasperating things I see is a contractor on the verge of going broke, about to lose their home, car and everything else they own, and still refusing to make necessary changes to the way they run their business and conduct day to day activities.

 There are other early warning signs of losing money, even if they don’t show up on your Profit & Loss.

 - Cutting your sales price to get a job

 - Inability to pay credit cards at the end of the month

 - Partial or no payments on bills due

 - Paying old bills with money from new jobs.
 Not only is this a warning sign, but many states now have laws against this practice.
 Be careful!

 - Checks bouncing

 - Owner or spouse working on jobs for no pay, and/or owner or spouse not taking a regular salary.
 We covered these earlier.
 If you can’t pay yourself because of a lack of cash flow, it’s a sure sign you are headed for trouble

-Next week we’ll discuss how you should proceed depending on whether your business is making money, breaking even or losing money.
+Our next article discusses how you should proceed depending on whether your business is making money, breaking even or losing money.